fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 and `closeCount$`.
 Now we can start to define the pausable timer as a function of those values.
 The timer should pause when the number of current connections is less than 1.
-The number of current connections is a function of the difference between opened connections and closed connections.
+That number is a function of the difference between opened connections and closed connections.

 {% highlight javascript %}
 const subtract = (x, y) => x - y;